VBAndCs/sVB-Small-Visual-Basic/Readme.md

 63. If you want something easier, you can change the Button and ToggleButton appearenace by setting the Flat property to True.
 This will help you use theem as a toolbar buttons by butting a label under them, as you can see in the ` Toggle Buttons` app in the samples folder.

+64. Use Form.Icon property to set the icon that appears on the form title bar.

+65. Use the `Program.SaveSettings` method to save a value to the windows registry, and use the `Program.GetSettings` method to read this value back from the registry.

 Now we can announce sVB as a mature productive desktop programming language, and you can use it to build interesting apps.
 Have fun.

-# Create a code library!
+# Create a code library with sVB!
 For the first time, it is now possible to use an sVB app as a library!
 Follow these instructions:
 1. Create a sVB project with a global file.
 Choose a suitable name for the folder that you save the project files to (such as MyLib), because the name of this folder will be the name of your library.
 Don't use spaces nor symbols.
 2. Add variables, subroutines, and functions to the global files.
 These are the members that you can access from the lib.
 But if you want to declare some private members to use them inside the global module only, you can simply give these members names that starts with `_` such as `_count` and `_GetNames()`.